 The NINDS small business program makes use of the following mechanisms, which correspond to the components above:

 Fast track grants are when Phase I and Phase II applications are submitted and reviewed concurrently.
 The Phase I is identified as a 1 R44, Phase II a 4 R44.
 If awarded, the Phase I will not show future year commitments.
 To be eligible for fast-track funding, the applicant must submit both a Commitment Appendix (showing committed funds and/or resources for the commercialization of the product) and a Product Development Plan (concisely providing information about the company, funding history, commercialization, product value, target dates, milestones, market analysis, and patent status).
 Further questions?
-Please contact Stephanie Fertig, MBA, or John Sheridan, PhD.
+Please contact Stephanie Fertig, MBA.